-The default methods (defined in the base package) only take 2 arguments.
-We've added the ... argument to the generic functions defined in the BiocGenerics package so they can be called with an arbitrary number of effective arguments.
-For union or intersect, this typically allows Bioconductor packages to define methods that compute the union or intersection of more than 2 objects.
-However, for setdiff, which is conceptually a binary operation, this typically allows methods to add extra arguments for controlling/altering the behavior of the operation.
+Note that the base R functions only take 2 arguments.
+However, the S3 generics in CRAN package generics, and the S4 generics in BiocGenerics, add . . . (a.k.a. ellipsis) to the argument list.
+This allow these generics to be called with an arbitrary number of effective arguments.

+For union or intersect, this means that Bioconductor packages can implement N-ary union or intersection operations, that is, methods that compute the union or intersection of more than 2 objects.

+However, for setdiff and setequal, which are conceptually binary-only operation, the presence of the ellipsis typically allows methods to support extra arguments to control/alter the behavior of setops the operation.
 Like for example the ignore.strand argument supported by the setdiff method for GenomicRanges objects (defined in the GenomicRanges package).
 (Note that the union and intersect methods for those objects also support the ignore.strand argument.)

-- base::union for the default union, intersect, and setdiff methods. - showMethods for displaying a summary of the methods defined for a given generic function. - selectMethod for getting the definition of a specific method.
+- generics::union for the default union, intersect, setdiff, and setequal S4 methods defined in CRAN package generics. - showMethods for displaying a summary of the methods defined for a given generic function. - selectMethod for getting the definition of a specific method. - union,GenomicRanges,GenomicRanges-method in the GenomicRanges package for examples of specific union, intersect, and setdiff methods (defined for GenomicRanges objects). - BiocGenerics for a summary of all the generics defined in the BiocGenerics package.